Poland: Russian-made missile fell on our country, killing 2

 Associated Press

-KYIV, Ukraine (AP) — Ukrainian President Volodymr Zelenskyy on Tuesday decried an apparent Russian missile strike that hit neighboring NATO member Poland as “a very significant escalation” of the war.
+KYIV, Ukraine (AP) — Poland said early Wednesday that a Russian-made missile fell in the eastern part of the country, killing two people in a blast that Ukrainian President Volodymr Zelenskyy decried as “a very significant escalation” of the war.

+The exact circumstances of the fatal explosion were unclear, including who fired the missile and from where.
+The Polish government said it was investigating and raising its level of military preparedness.
+NATO planned to hold an emergency meeting to discuss the events close to the Ukrainian border.
+Russia denied any involvement.

 A second person said that apparent Russian missiles struck a site in Poland about 15 miles from the Ukrainian border.